 - Selection of wrong connection mode.
 A correct connection mode should be selected for the type of transfer you want to initiate.

-Method 1: Enabling Developer Options and USB Debugging
+Method 1: Enable Developer Options and USB Debugging

-To start off, make sure you’ve enabled USB Debugging on your device since ADB doesn’t work otherwise.
+To start, make sure you’ve enabled USB Debugging on your device since ADB doesn’t work otherwise.
 To do that: